 Why Should You Grow Broccoli in Your Garden?

 Broccoli is healthy food to grow in your garden.
 It’s a delicious veggie that provides varieties of health benefits and is easy to grow.
 It also helps reduce cancer risk, lowers cholesterol levels, and improves eye health.
 It has vitamins A, B6, C, K1, folate B9, and minerals like manganese, potassium, and iron.

 You don’t have to have a big garden to enjoy this fantastic vegetable.
 A few plants will give you plenty of leaves to make delicious side dishes.
 It is considered one of the most nutritious vegetables available, significantly when grown organically.

 How to grow?

 Growing broccoli is one of the easiest crops to cultivate in your garden.
 You can plant seeds directly in the ground or a container and grow them in pots, baskets, and even hanging baskets.
-Depending on the variety, the broccoli heads are ready to harvest about 45 to 110 days after sowing.
+Depending on the variety and conditions on various broccoli growth stages heads are ready to harvest about 50 to 100 days after sowing.

 When to plant?

 In general, seeds should be planted in spring or early fall.
 Make spring plantings 6–8 weeks before the last frost, and fall plantings should be made approximately 100 days before the first frost.
 Spring planting will ensure a long growing season, and planting in the summer means you’ll be harvesting in the fall when the weather is cooler.